bostoro/Password-Generator/README.md

 - View the possible commands
 - Generate passwords
 - Manage users and passwords
-- Receive a feedback on the stength of the passwords
+- Receive feedback on the strength of the passwords

 ---